ZenfoxLabs/Autonomous-Worlds-Labs/README.md

 ZenFox Labs outlines the core features of Infinity World as below.

-1. Autonomous For Machine to Machine
+1. Autonomous for Machine to Machine
 2. Unstoppable Computing Platform for Jobs Running
 3. Sustainable & Composable Protocol for Participants